-RISK Our response to the risk the Audit and Risk Committee Incorrect valuation or ownership of the investment portfolio (as described on page 45 in the Audit and Risk Committee's Report and as per the accounting policy set out on page 61).
-The valuation of the portfolio at 31 October 2021 was £220.27 million (2020: £180.93 million) consisting of listed investments.
+Risk Our response to the risk Key observations communicated to the Audit and Risk Committee Incorrect valuation or ownership of the investment portfolio (refer to the Audit and Risk Committee Report set out on page 48 and the accounting policy set out on page 65).
+The valuation of the portfolio on 31 October 2022 was £199.64 million (2020: £220.27 million) consisting of listed investments.
 The Company also holds long CFD positions.
 These have been recognised separately in the Statement of Financial Position as amounts due in respect of CFDs and amounts payable in respect of CFDs.
-The amount due in respect of CFDs as at 31 October 2021 was £0.44 million (2020: £3.01 million) and the amount payable was £0.74 million (2020: £4.97 million).
-The valuation of the assets held by the Company is the key driver of the Company's net asset value and total return.
+The amount due in respect of CFDs.
+The amount due in respect of CFDs as at 31 October 2022 was £2.68 million (2021: £0.44 million) and the amount payable was £2.78 million (2021: £0.74 million).
+The valuation of the investments held by the Company in the investment portfolio is the key driver of the Company's net asset value and total return.
 Incorrect investment pricing, or a failure to maintain proper legal title of the investments held by the Company could have a significant impact on the portfolio valuation and the return generated for shareholders.
 The fair value of listed investments is determined using quoted market bid prices at close of business on the reporting date.
 CFDs are held at fair value with reference to the underlying market value of the corresponding security.
-We performed the following procedures: We obtained an understanding of the Administrator's processes surrounding the existence and pricing of listed securities and CFDs by performing walkthrough procedures.
-For all investments in the portfolio, we compared the market prices and exchange rates applied to an independent pricing vendor and recalculated the investment valuations as at the year end.
-We agreed all CFD valuations to the market prices of the underlying company and exchange rates to an independent pricing vendor and recalculated the fair value at the year end.
-We inspected the security price movement reports produced by the Administrator to identify prices that have not changed and verified whether the listed price is a valid fair value through review of trading activity.
+We performed the following procedures: We obtained an understanding of the processes and controls surrounding the existence and pricing of listed securities and CFDs by performing walkthrough procedures.
+For all listed investments in the portfolio, we compared the market prices and exchange rates applied to an independent pricing vendor and recalculated the investment valuations as at the year end.
+For all CFD investments we compared the market prices of the underlying company and exchange rates to an independent pricing vendor and recalculated the fair value at the year end.
+We inspected the stale price reporting produced by the Administrator to identify prices that have not changed around the year end and verified whether the listed price is a fair value.
 No stale prices were identified.
-We agreed the Company's investments to independent confirmations received directly from the Company's Custodian and Depositary for all listed investments held at the year-end and from the relevant broker with respect to the CFDs.
+We agreed the Company's investments to independent confirmations received directly from the Company's Depositary for all listed investments and from the broker for all CFDs as at 31 October 2022.
 The results of our procedures identified no material misstatement in relation to the risk of incorrect valuation or ownership of the investment portfolio.